Course name

 That AS-level qualification for the subject you’ve dropped is still important in its own way.

 Whatever Ucas points this translates to may still contribute to the total points you apply to university with.
-AS-levels are now equal to 40% of an A-level.
+In England, AS-levels are stand-alone qualifications and do not contribute to the final A-level grade.
+In Wales and Northern Ireland, AS results can still count towards the full A-level (typically 40%).
 For example, an A-level A grade is worth 48 Ucas points and an AS-level A grade is worth 20.

 Your teachers will also decide your predicted grades based on your AS-level performance in these subjects, which will impact your university application.